 Because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
 Furthermore, treatment planning and delivery are more complex, time consuming, and labor intensive for IMRT than for 3D-CRT.
 Thus, clinical studies must test whether IMRT improves tumor control or reduces acute and late toxicities when compared with 3D-CRT.

 Multiple-dose planning studies have generated 3D-CRT and IMRT treatment plans from the same scans, then compared predicted dose distributions within the target and in adjacent organs at risk.
 Results of such planning studies show that IMRT improves on 3D-CRT with respect to conformality to, and dose homogeneity within, the target.
 Dosimetry using stationary targets generally confirms these predictions.
 Thus, radiation oncologists hypothesized that IMRT may improve treatment outcomes compared with those of 3D-CRT.
 However, these types of studies offer indirect evidence on treatment benefit from IMRT, and it is difficult to relate results of dosing studies to actual effects on health outcomes.

-This policy was created in 2011 and updated with a MEDLINE literature search performed for the period of August 2011 through February 2013.
-The literature on the use of intensity -modulated radiation therapy (IMRT) in the central nervous system (CNS) consists of dosimetry planning studies and case series; no comparative studies using IMRT versus other conformal radiation modalities (e.g., 3-dimensional conformal radiation [3D-CRT]) were identified.
+This policy was created in 2011 and updated periodically with a MEDLINE literature search, most recently from March 17, 2014, to March 5, 2015.
+The literature on the use of intensity -modulated radiotherapy (IMRT) in the central nervous system (CNS) consists of dosimetry planning studies and case series.
+No comparative studies using IMRT versus other conformal radiation modalities (e.g., 3-dimensional conformal radiotherapy [3D-CRT]) were identified.